Bunratty Castle: Current structure

-The fourth castle, the present structure, was built by the MacNamara family after around 1425.
+Building of the fourth castle, the present structure, started around 1450.
 Its builder may have been one Maccon Sioda MacNamara, chieftain of Clann Cuilein (i.e. the MacNamaras).
 He died before the castle was completed which happened under his son Sean Finn (died in 1467).
 At around 1500, Bunratty Castle came into the hands of the O'Briens (or O'Brians), the most powerful clan in Munster and later Earls of Thomond.
 They expanded the site and eventually made it their chief seat, moving it there from Ennis.

 In 1558, the castle—now noted as one of the principal strongholds of Thomond—was taken by Thomas Radclyffe, the Lord-Lieutenant of Ireland from Donal O'Brien of Duagh, last King of Thomond (died 1579), and given to Donal's nephew, Connor O'Brien.
 Donogh O'Brien, Conor's son, may have been the one to move the seat of the family from Clonroad (Ennis) to Bunratty.
 He made various improvements to the castle including putting a new lead roof on it.

 During the Confederate Wars set off by the Irish Rebellion of 1641, Lord Forbes, commanding forces of the English Long Parliament, was allowed by the then Lord Barnabas O'Brien to occupy Bunratty in 1646.
 Barnabas did not want to commit to either side in the struggle, playing off royalists, rebels and roundheads against each other.
 He left for England, where he joined King Charles.
 Defence of the castle, whose position allowed those holding it to blockade maritime access to Limerick (held by the Confederates) and the river Shannon, was in the hands of Rear-Admiral Penn, the father of William Penn, founder of Pennsylvania.
 After a long siege, the Confederates took the castle.
 Penn surrendered but was allowed to sail away to Kinsale.